ismailceylan/restorm/README.md

 GET /api/v1.0/posts/48/comments/4815/reactions
 ```

-# Crud Operations
+# CRUD Operations
 Restorm provides a set of methods that allow us to perform CRUD operations on RESTful resources, and we have seen above how to handle the `(R)ead` side by `get`, `all`, `find`, `first` methods.

 So let's see how to perform `(C)reate`, `(U)pdate` and `(D)elete` operations.

 ## Create
-On HTTP protocol, creation is done by sending a `POST` request to the RESTful api endpoints.
+On HTTP protocol, a resource creation should be performed by sending a `POST` request to the RESTful api endpoints.

 We designed a few alternative ways to create resources.
 First, we can create resources as model instances and send them.